Eleveres/simple_sockets/README.md

 until the the amount of bytes requested by the len paramter is received.
 The function uses a fixed buffer size to increase performance and will save the extra bytes read in a static array.
 When using this function on a socket in connection mode (TCP) the last 2 parameters can be set to NULL.

+Extra:
+* If you wish for some reason to flush the tmp buffer of a socket's file descriptor you can call the recvall function with a buffer set to NULL and the len parameter to 0.

 ### sendall():
 ```C